icaruszhu/ip-law/README.md

 # Footnotes

 [^1]: You may try this to a ~~barrister~~ barista at a Starbucks shop: "Could I have a tall cup of latte?
 No milk please!"
 See what reaction you will get.
-Studying IP without knowing the "intellectual" background  is like having latte without milk.
+Studying IP without knowing the "intellectual" background of its many subject matters is like having a cup of latte without milk.

 [^2]: I am inspired by Dan Hunter and Claudy Kamp, *A History of Intellectual Property in 50 Objects* (Cambridge University Press 2019)